hase62/Neoantimon/README.md

 #### Calculate Neoantigens from a fragment of RNA sequence for HLA Class I and II by comparing to the original protein.
 <kbd><img src="https://github.com/hase62/Neoantimon/blob/images/images/ForExplanation_rna.png" width="640px"></kbd>

+To calculate the binding affinity of neoantigen candaites, which are directly generated from RNA sequences, to HLA ClassI.
 ```
 [R]
   Result_HLA1_Seq <- MainSeqFragmentClass1(input_sequence = "atggcagaagatgatccatatttgggaaggcctgaaaaaatgtttcatttggatccttctttgactcatacaatatttaatc",